 The maximum number of result records that this query will return.
 Default: 1,000 records.
 To see more records, you need to increase the value of Record limit.

-If your query has no limit
+If your query has no limit, such as

 fetch logs